-In line with the legislation and existing best practice, the following people will be eligible for assistance and possible re-housing: Tenants, their family members, partners and spouses living in the affected property 12 months prior to the date of agreement for the regeneration scheme, (including children)
+In line with the legislation and existing best practice, the following people will be eligible for assistance and possible rehousing: Tenants, their family members, partners and spouses living in the affected property 12 months prior to the date of agreement for the regeneration or development scheme, (including children).

-3.1 The Council will not re-house unauthorised occupants, sub-tenants, lodgers, licensees and other non-secure occupants.
-Those ineligible persons within the criteria of s 160ZA of the Localism Act and those deemed ineligible by the Secretary of State.
+The Council will not rehouse unauthorised occupants, sub-tenants, lodgers, licensees and other non-secure occupants.
+Those ineligible persons within the criteria of s 160ZA of the Localism Act 2011 and those deemed ineligible by the Secretary of State.

-3.2 Owner occupiers within a designated scheme may be given assistance to find alternative accommodation; the options available to them are dependent on their individual circumstances and the equity available to them.
-3.1 also applies to owner occupiers.
+Owner occupiers within a designated scheme may be given assistance to find alternative accommodation; the options available to them are dependent on their individual circumstances and the equity available to them.
+The eligibility criteria also apply to owner occupiers.